 David Horowitz has become the next big music critic.
 From his critique of classical saxophone he moves on to female composers.

 He spent a little time on the Summers affair.
 The whole situation is simply explained: Summers asked an innocent question, and the liberals formed a lynch mob.
 Hiss, boo.
 And, by the way, did you know that there has never been a great female composer or mathematician?
 It's been 50 years since Betty Friedan, so there's been plenty of time to raise one, if they were capable of it.
-(That's right, Betty Friedan fixed everything for women, so it's all your own damn fault now, feminists.)
+(That's right, Betty Friedan fixed everything for women, so it's all your own damn fault now, feminists.)and from comments:

 Piffle.
 As Horowitz explained, musical composition is at its root a mathematical activity; women aren't as good at math as men; ergo, there have been no great female composers.